-Your volume might keep going down itself if you surpass your volume protection limit.
+Your volume might keep going down by itself if you exceed your volume protection limit.
 This limit is set by Android to protect your ears from very loud sounds.

 You can adjust this limit to a volume of your choice.
 It is not advisable, however, to listen at high volumes for too long.

 To adjust the volume limit, follow these easy steps:

 - Open Settings.

 - Select Sounds and vibration.